FeralDucka/OpenVAS-Installation/README.md

-# OpenVAS installation from sources for Debian 12 systems.
+# OpenVAS installation from sources for Ubuntu 24 systems.

 A simple bash script that installs OpenVAS from sources on Debian 12.